 This is a special case basis, which is designed for trainees who wish to step out of training for a designated time in cases of domestic responsibilities, ill health or develop talents in other areas.

 More information on this is available from the RCR website at the following link and it includes information regarding the applications that need to be submitted to the college and GMC for approval of this period of out of programme time:

-In all cases it is very important to give your department as much time as possible before you plan to take time out of programme where possible.
+In all cases, it is very important to give your department as much time as possible before you plan to take time out of programme.
 Many departments would like at least 6 months advance notice and if it is possible to do this further in advance than then even better!
-It does take time to submit the relevant forms and to wait for approval from the deanery, GMC, college, local department – so do bear this in mind and allow for this time (which can be up to 2-3 months depending on the situation)!
+It does take time to submit the relevant forms and to wait for approval from the deanery, GMC, College, local department – so do bear this in mind and allow for this time (which can be up to 2-3 months depending on the situation)!

 Your first point of call when considering time out of training is your clinical and educational supervisors, training programme director (TPD) and college tutor.
 Do keep them involved of your plans and discuss the various options and consequences of time out of programme.

 Several trainees in the UK and Europe have made the most of the European Society of Radiology visiting fellowships in the past, which last for up to 3 months and cover various subspecialties in different European and American countries.
 If you wish to undertake an OOPE and are looking for ideas, it may well be worth checking out the website below:

 Feedback and experiences from trainees who have undertaken such a ‘OOPE/Fellowship’ can be found at this link (see the end pages):